Cowboy Carter: Lead singles

 On February 11, 2024, during Super Bowl LVIII, Verizon aired a commercial starring Beyoncé entitled "Can't B Broken", in which she tried to "break the Internet" through increasingly outlandish means, such as releasing a jazz saxophone record, performing on top of Sphere in Las Vegas, building an artificial intelligence (AI) version of herself, launching a collection of Barbie-like dolls dubbed "BarBey", announcing her candidacy for a fictional political position, and flying into space for a performance.
 After all of the ideas proved unsuccessful, Beyoncé concluded the commercial by remarking: "Okay, they ready.
 Drop the new music".

 After the commercial aired, Beyoncé released a teaser video for Act II on Instagram.
 Directed by British artist and filmmaker Nadia Lee Cohen, the video pays homage to Paris, Texas (1984), references border blasters and features Chuck Berry's 1955 track "Maybellene".
 The same day, the singer's official website was updated to announce her eighth studio album, with the placeholder name Act II, scheduled for release on March 29.
 Subsequently, the album's two lead singles, "Texas Hold 'Em" and "16 Carriages", were simultaneously made available for digital download and streaming.
 On March 12, Beyoncé announced the album would be titled Cowboy Carter via a teaser poster of a western saddle with a sash.
-With this she listed album merchandise of limited-edition CDs with a bonus track, T-shirts and vinyl variants in red, white, blue and standard black.
+She also listed album merchandise, including limited-edition CDs with a bonus track, T-shirts, and vinyl variants in red, white, blue, and standard black.